 Several innovative incentive projects were initiated in 2022 and funded by Community Air Protection Program Incentives.
-With support from Portside Environmental Justice Neighborhoods' CSC, San Diego Air Pollution Control District (SDAPCD) proposed, and CARB approved, an electric truck pilot project for Portside to incentivize e-truck purchases without requiring scrapping old trucks as a Community Air Protection Incentives - Community Identified Project.
-On behalf of their AB 617 communities, SCAQMD has submitted a Draft AB 617 Truck Incentives Workplan to CARB for review that will provide opportunities for fleet owners to assess the suitability of zero-emission or near-zero emission medium- and/or heavy-duty trucks and supporting infrastructure by allowing them to test drive the cleaner trucks for a period of time.
+SJVAPCD has numerous Community Identified Projects totaling over \$3 million, including wood stove replacements, EV charging infrastructure, dust harvesters, lawn and garden, and alternatives to agricultural burning.
+With support from Portside Environmental Justice Neighborhoods' CSC, SDAPCD proposed, and CARB approved, an electric truck pilot project for Portside to incentivize e-truck purchases without requiring scrapping old trucks as a Community Air Protection Incentives - Community Identified Project.
+On behalf of their AB 617 communities, SCAQMD has submitted a Draft AB 617 Truck Incentives Workplan to CARB for review that will provide opportunities for fleet owners to assess the suitability of zero-emission or near-zero emission medium- or heavyduty trucks and supporting infrastructure by allowing them to test drive the cleaner trucks for some time.

-In addition to these examples, details on the progress made in all the communities can be found in the links to the air district annual reports in Attachment C.
+Beyond these examples, community progress details can be found in the links to the air district annual reports in Attachment C.